filswan/go-swan-provider/README.md

 - Logs are in directory ./logs
 - You can add `nohup` before `./swan-provider` to ignore the HUP (hangup) signal and therefore avoid stop when you log out.
 - You can add `>> swan-provider.log` in the command to let all the logs output to `swan-provider.log`.
-- You can add `&` after `./swan-provider` to let the program run in background.
+- You can add `&` at the end of the command to let the program run in background.
 - Such as:
 ```shell
 nohup ./swan-provider >> swan-provider.log &